shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Testing to see if MPH and Battery estimator are correct.

 > [!CAUTION]
-> Absolutely do not use this out on the road.
-Bench testing only!
+> Absolutely do not use this out on the road - until you have Bench tested this thoroughly and are happy with how it works!
+> it's still "in-progess" and will take many weeks to iron out bugs and issues.

 Playing around with glES shaders - fun fun fun!